bekk/bekk-christmas/post/javascript/javascript-addition.md

 authors:
   - Charlie Midtlyng
 ---
-If you have been working with JavaScript you have probably seen a lot of usage with the `+` operator and discovered that the output is not necessarily what you expected.
+If you have been working with JavaScript, you have probably seen a lot of usage with the `+` operator and discovered that the output is not necessarily what you expected.

-The language supports using the `+` operator between (almost) all kinds of types - the results might therefore be confusing.
+The language supports using the `+` operator between (almost) all of the different data types - the results might therefore be confusing.
 In JavaScript, there is no compiler to hold your hand on your “addition journey”.

-> The addition operator either performs string concatenation or numeric addition.
+> _*The addition operator either performs string concatenation or numeric addition. *_

 With the rule above you should be able to understand all additions in JavaScript, but some of us need to see examples and explanations to fully understand the different scenarios.